PlanetDestroyyer/kawach/backend/README.md

-# SafeGuard Backend
+# Kawach Backend

 ## Overview
-This is the backend API for the SafeGuard women's safety application.
+This is the backend API for the Kawach women's safety application.
 It provides authentication, user management, and safety features.

 ## Features
 - User authentication (login/register)